ess-dmsc/pils-epics-generator/README.md

    - **Using `venv`**:

-     If you don't have Python 3 installed globally, it is recommended to install it first.
+     If you don't have Python installed, install it first.
 Then, create a virtual environment by running:

      ```bash
-     python3 -m venv venv
+     python -m venv venv
      ```

      This command creates a new directory `venv` in your project directory, containing the virtual environment.